seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I will be brief, for my short date of breath
 Is not so long as is a tedious tale.
 Romeo, there dead, was husband to that Juliet;
-And she, there dead, that Romeo’s faithful wife:
+And she, there dead, that Romeo's faithful wife:
-I married them; and their stol’n marriage-day
+I married them; and their stol'n marriage-day
-Was Tybalt’s dooms-day, whose untimely death
+Was Tybalt's dooms-day, whose untimely death
-Banish’d the new-made bridegroom from the city,
+Banish'd the new-made bridegroom from the city,
 For whom, and not for Tybalt, Juliet pined.
 You, to remove that siege of grief from her,
-Betroth’d and would have married her perforce
+Betroth'd and would have married her perforce
 To County Paris: then comes she to me,
 And, with wild looks, bid me devise some mean
 To rid her from this second marriage,
 Or in my cell there would she kill herself.
-Then gave I her, so tutor’d by my art,
+Then gave I her, so tutor'd by my art,
 A sleeping potion; which so took effect
 As I intended, for it wrought on her
 The form of death: meantime I writ to Romeo,
 That he should hither come as this dire night,
-To help to take her from her borrow’d grave,
+To help to take her from her borrow'd grave,
-Being the time the potion’s force should cease.
+Being the time the potion's force should cease.
 But he which bore my letter, Friar John,
-Was stay’d by accident, and yesternight
+Was stay'd by accident, and yesternight
-Return’d my letter back.
+Return'd my letter back.
 Then all alone
 At the prefixed hour of her waking,
-Came I to take her from her kindred’s vault;
+Came I to take her from her kindred's vault;
 Meaning to keep her closely at my cell,
 Till I conveniently could send to Romeo:
 But when I came, some minute ere the time